citusdata/citus_docs/dist_tables/ddl.rst

 Tables distributed this way are called *reference tables.* They are used to store data that needs to be frequently accessed by multiple nodes in a cluster.
 In multi-tenant apps this means data shared between tenants or data that is not naturally associated with a single tenant.

+* Smaller tables which need to join with larger distributed tables.
+* Tables which do not have the tenant column or aren't associated with the tenant.
+(In some cases, users might do it even for tables which are associated with tenant if they don't have tenant id to reduce migration effort.)
+* Tables which need unique constraints across multiple columns and are small enough.

 For instance suppose a multi-tenant eCommerce site needs to calculate sales tax for transactions in any of its stores.
 Tax information isn't specific to any tenant.
 It makes sense to consolidate it in a shared table.
 A US-centric reference table might look like this:

 .. code-block:: postgresql